EnsemblGSOC/sourabhr-gsoc-2017/README.md

 ### What work was done ?

-I first researched the existing C++ libraries that could do the job (HTSLib, libBigwig) and tried to port them to javascript using [emscripten](https://github.com/kripken/emscripten) but I quickly realized that this was the more tedious and unreliable approach as emscripten doesn't convert C++ to javascript perfectly, the resulting code is almost human unreadable hence not maintainable.
+I first researched the existing C++ libraries that could do the job (HTSLib, libBigwig) and tried porting them to javascript using [emscripten](https://github.com/kripken/emscripten) but I quickly realized that this was the more tedious and unreliable approach as emscripten doesn't convert C++ to javascript perfectly, the resulting code is almost human unreadable hence not maintainable.
 I dropped this idea and decided to write my own parsers taking inspiration from already existing open source implementations : [dalliance](https://github.com/dasmoth/dalliance), [libBigWig](https://github.com/dpryan79/libBigWig).
 I understood the logic and implemented my own parsers there after.
 I wrote javascript parsers and the rendering code for the file formats mentioned above.
 In some cases there was some code lying around in Genoverse which I partially reused, in most cases I had to write code from scratch.

 I enabled support for BigWig, BigBed, compressed VCF, Wiggle and BED formats in Genoverse.